Books Instead of Lineage: Mystic Underground in the USSR (1960s–1980s)

 The Yuzhinski kruzhok was formed at the end of the 1950s around the mystic writer Yuri Mamleev (1939–2015), who occupied two tiny rooms in a communal apartment in Yuzhinsky side street in downtown Moscow (Krugly 2019).
 He read to his friends his bizarre novels, such as Shatuny (The Sublimes), about the adventures of metaphysically obsessed heroes.
 The participants discussed all kinds of crazy ideas, and eccentric behavior was encouraged; vodka was consumed in huge amounts.
 People dropped out of windows and returned through doors as if nothing extraordinary had happened, and some preferred to climb to a high cupboard and lie there.
 The participants had enough self-irony to describe their gatherings as “schizoid underground” but debated how to achieve salvation with no less eagerness than the medieval monks.

 Mamleev depicted this mystic boozing in his autobiographic novel Moscow Gambit.
-The plot is simple: Bohemian drunkards are waiting to be initiated by an “oriental man” who will share with them the final mystery of the world, but this man fails to materialize, and they find consolation with a “Russian brahman” who is said to have received initiation in India.
+The plot is simple: Bohemian drunkards are waiting to be initiated by an “oriental man” who will share the world’s final mystery, but this man fails to materialize.
+They find consolation with a “Russian brahman” who is said to have received initiation in India.
 He promises to reveal the secrets of yoga and Vedanta, which could be easily reconciled with Orthodox mysticism.
 They are two wings of the same bird, he says.
 Introducing this neo-Hindu synthesis, Mamleev gives his novel a happy ending, in which heroes dream of healing Soviet people with a mixture of Vedanta and Orthodox faith.
 Nevertheless, unfortunately, the Russian people suffer because they have lost their great faith and cannot live without it.
 “Atheism is harmful to the Russian soul; it is an equivalent of suicide for it” (Mamleev 2016, 270).

 Golovin introduced to Traditionalism the younger university dropout Geidar Dzhemal (1947–2016), who once was photographed in an SS-officer uniform and kept this photo on the wall of his room.
 This gesture started a wave of rumors as intended (Krugly 2019).